-The Artificial Intelligence collects and processes data from a lot of sources, even bigger than that a human alone could do.
-They identify specific points, eliminate what is not necessary, expand their network and can manage the information to provide the administrator with a clear answer to what they are looking for.
+Artificial Intelligence collects and processes data from several sources, more than what a human alone could do.
+They identify specific points, eliminate what is unnecessary, expand their network and manage the information to provide the administrator with a clear answer to what they are looking for.

 Oxford Dictionary defines Artificial Intelligence as “the theory and development of computer systems able to perform tasks normally requiring human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.”

 The term “artificial intelligence” is very broad and includes various types of computer-based machine abilities.
-Humans do many things in an intuitive manner such that we may not recognize our own intelligence in doing “intelligent” tasks versus “simple” tasks that are based on rules.
+Humans do many things intuitively such that we may not recognize our own intelligence in doing “intelligent” tasks versus “simple” tasks that are based on rules.

-Essentially, automation frees companies and their employees up to be more empathetic, to focus on things like the customer experience, employee engagement, and workplace culture.
+Automation frees up you and your employees up to be more empathetic, to focus on things like the customer experience, employee engagement, and workplace culture.